- Lost keys

 How do Faculty and Staff order office supplies and paper?

-Paper: Copier paper is provided by the Print Center and can be requested by emailing the Print Center directly at email@example.com.
-Please order by the case.
+Paper: Copier paper is provided by the Print Center and can be requested by emailing the Print Center directly @ email@example.com.
+Please order by the case and provide your department's account number with the request.

-Office Supplies: All office supplies, including white boards, keyboard trays and floor mats are ordered through Guernsey (formerly the Phillips Group).
+Office Supplies: All office supplies, including white boards, keyboard trays and floor mats are ordered through Guernsey.
 If an item needs installation, such as a keyboard tray, please submit a work order once the item is received.

 What do I do when my cable goes out?